Rafagf/CountriesMVP/README.md

 # Countries

 Pet project.
 The app follows the design pattern MVP (Model-View-Presenter) + the repository pattern with data sources (Remote, Local and Memory).
-Dagger, RxJava or Retrofit among other popular libraries is used.
+Dagger, RxJava or Retrofit among other popular libraries are used.

 The code is both unit-tested (JUnit + Mockito) and UI-tested (Espresso).